tjhorwood/current-epoch-time/README.md

 ## Prerequisites

-- AWS Account with administrator access
+- Authenticated to an AWS Account with administrator access
 - Terraform installed on your machine
 - Docker installed on your machine